camunda/camunda-docs-static/enterprise/content/announcement.md

 __Changes in Supported Environments:__

-* Support for Application Server Wildfly 8.1 / 8.2
+* Support for Application Server WildFly 8.1 / 8.2
 * Support for Database MariaDB 10.0
 * Support for Database MySQL 5.5 / 5.6
 * Support for Database Oracle 12c